iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/FISTA Convergence Ultra Simple Proof.md

 ---
 ### **Convergence rate accelerated gradient algorithm**

-The following algorithm is M-FISTA from Amir Beck's First Order Optimizations textbook.

 #### **Theorem | convergence rate of accelerated proximal gradient**
 > Let $(\alpha_k)_{k \ge 0}$ be a sequence in $\R$ such that $\alpha_k^{-2}(1 - \alpha_k) \le \alpha_{k - 1}^{-2}$ for all $k \ge 1$.
 > Initialize the Accelerated proximal gradient algorithm with $\alpha_0 = 1$ and let $(x_k, v_k, y_k)_{k \ge0}$ be the sequence generated.